An ASP electrician is an Accredited Service Provider. You need an Level 2 ASP electrician to make changes to your meter

 If you have solar, then there’s the question of whether you need a gross meter or a net meter.
 A gross meter is programmed to export all the electricity you generate with your panels to the grid.
 A net meter enables you to use your solar energy in your house first, and then export the excess to the grid.
 It doesn’t matter what kind of meter you have.
 However, to take advantage of the Solar 16 Plus plan, which offers a high 16c per KwH feed-in tariff, you do need a net or smart meter.

-A battery enables you store the solar energy your rooftop solar panels are producing, so you can use it on a rainy day, or at night.
+A battery enables you to store the solar energy your rooftop solar panels are producing, so you can use it on a rainy day, or at night.
 Houses with rooftop solar systems would benefit from having a battery in most cases, although they may not benefit financially due to the cost of batteries remaining high.
 The benefits of batteries lie in being able to store and use any excess energy that your system would otherwise export to the grid for someone else to use.
 They, therefore, save you from having to purchase that power at a higher rate.

-Batteries are still relatively expensive, but this is one area of solar technology that’s changing rapidly and prices will eventually come down.
+Batteries are still relatively expensive, but this is one area of solar technology that’s changing rapidly, and prices will eventually come down.

 As an Enova electricity customer you can have any meter.